groenator/iptvboss-docker/README.md

       CRON_SCHEDULE: "0 0 * * *" #Set the cron schedule for the cron job that will update the EPG data.
       XC_SERVER: "true" # Set to true to start the XC server on boot.
 By default the XCSERVER is set to false.
     ports:
-      - 8001:8001
+      - 8001:8001 # Used by XC Server
-      - 5901:5901
-      - 6901:6901
+      - 5901:5901 # Used by the VNC Server to connect to the container using the VNC client.
+      - 6901:6901 # Used by the VNC Server to connect to the container using a web browser.
     volumes:
     # Replace <local_volume> with the local directory where you want to store the IPTVBoss data.
 E.g., /home/user/iptvboss.
-Based on the PUID and PGID environment variables the folder permissions are set on runtime.
+    # Based on the PUID and PGID environment variables the folder permissions are set at runtime.
     - <local_volume>:/headless/IPTVBoss
 ```

 Adjust the configuration as needed and run: